mikosullivan/bryton-lite/documentation/README.md

 In this example one of the tests fails.
-The script could have simply set `success` to false, but instead it gives a little more information by creating the `erros` array and adding a message to it.
+The script could have simply set `success` to false, but instead it gives a little more information by creating the `errors` array and adding a message to it.
 Notice that `success` is never explicitly set.
 That's because the presence of an error implies failure.

 #### Bryton::Lite::Tests.assert